 〈One major exception to this is the Magi Cæli, where bodyloss is common enough that it is no longer considered a serious setback, and the mages affected shrug off the transition from body to body; indeed, a rookie is not considered truly bloodied until she's "lost her first."
 "Your gem your cockpit, your body your wings." is, in fact, one the Magi Cæli's internal mottos.〉②

-— Infopedia article, "Magical Girl Clonal Replacement," section: "MSY Culture," mode: discursive, moderate density; excerpt.
+— Infopedia article, "Magical Girl Clonal Replacement," section: "MSY Culture," mode: discursive, high infodensity, moderate detail.

 "What the hell were you doing?"
 Misa demanded, when Ryouko reappeared near their positions on one of the top floors.
 "You could have gotten yourself killed!
 There could have been all kinds of—"